jmuelbert/jmbde-QT/docs/README.md

 ## Documentation

-Documentation is located at [Github Pages](https://strangequark1041.github.io/samarium_docs/)
+Documentation is located at [GitHub Pages](https://strangequark1041.github.io/samarium_docs/)

 For development, see [BUILDING.md](BUILDING.md)